-HTML stands for Hyper Text Markup Language, and although it's not a programming language, it is the foundation of the web.
+HTML stands for Hyper Text Markup Language, and it is the foundation of the web.
 HTML is called a markup language, because it's a way to mark up regular text to specify structure.
 It's the wood, steel, and concrete that frames every website and web application.
 It's the skeleton that the rest of the web builds upon to define meaning and present information.

 Everything is built on top of HTML's foundation.
 If you want to learn how to build on the web, you have to start with HTML.

 HTML.Haus is your home for learning how to build websites using HTML by starting with the foundation, the structure, the bones of the internet.
-HTML.Haus is both a resource for learning HTML from scratch and a reference for advanced users that want to look up a certain element or tag.
+HTML.Haus is both a resource for learning HTML from scratch and a reference for advanced users that want to look up certain elements.
 Finally, HTML.Haus also offers a series of copyable HTML5 templates.
 We invite you to steal them and make the web a better, more accessible, easier to navigate wunderland.

 Willkommen zu Hause!

 - Learn: a single page tutorial on HTML

 - Tools: to help you write better, faster, and stronger HTML